-An Optometrist is the person who actually conducts your eye examination inside a consulting room.
+An Optometrist is a person who actually conducts your eye examination inside a consulting room.
 A Dispensing Optician is the person who is the lens expert who helps you pick your new spectacles outside of the consulting room.
-They are both professionals with special qualifications and have very important but differing roles within a practice.
+They are both professionals with special qualifications and have very important but different roles within a practice.

 An Ophthalmologist is a medically trained doctor who commonly acts as both physician and surgeon.
 They examine, diagnose and treat diseases and injuries in and around the eye.
 They typically have undertaken 5 years of study at medical school and 2 years as a newly qualified doctor.
 A further 7 years of specialist ophthalmic training is then undertaken before passing very rigorous examinations set by the Royal College of Ophthalmologists.
 An Ophthalmologist generally works within a hospital setting although some will also undertake private work.
 A Consultant Ophthalmologist is a very experienced doctor who is an expert in clinical care, assessment and treatment of patients and is competent in a range of practical and surgical skills.

-If you need to see an ophthamologist, then please get in touch.
+If you need to see an ophthalmologist, then please get in touch.

 A dispensing optician is the primary provider of dispensing services within a practice.
 They are responsible for advising on, fitting and supplying the most appropriate spectacles.
 After taking account of each patient’s visual, lifestyle and vocational needs.

 They are also able to fit and provide aftercare for contact lenses after undergoing further specialist training.
-They typically have undertaken at least 3 years of specialist training and will also be registered with the General Optical Council who oversee standards and codes of practice within the profession.
+They typically have undertaken at least 3 years of specialist training and will also be registered with the General Optical Council which oversees standards and codes of practice within the profession.